 IDeal is designed for parents who'd rather spend their college savings on tuition, instead of on taxes.
 It offers several significant advantages over taxable college saving vehicles:

-Idaho residents: Contribute before 12/31 each year to maximize your state tax deduction
+Contribute before 12/31 each year to maximize your state tax incentive

-Idaho taxpayers qualify for a state tax deduction of up to $6,000 ($12,000 if married, filing jointly) for contributions to an IDeal account.
+Individual Idaho taxpayers qualify for a state tax deduction of up to $6,000 ($12,000 if married, filing jointly) for contributions to an IDeal account.
 Find out how to claim your ID state tax deduction and max out your refund.

 Unlike most traditional investments, an IDeal account can grow tax-deferred.
 That means your earnings could continue to compound year after year, without suffering the bite of federal and state taxes.